Strategic Social and Sustainable Procurement

 Improve community, environmental and socio-economic outcomes

 Explore how to address social disadvantage by purchasing from social enterprises and suppliers that support disadvantaged workers.
-Learn how to ensure goods and services within your supply chain adhere to ethical practices in relation to workers, environment and society.
+Learn how to ensure goods and services within your supply chain adhere to ethical practices about workers, the environment and society.

 Drive demand for Indigenous businesses